 If you are just getting started on Instagram, we recently wrote a blog with 14 tips to optimize an Instagram for Business profile.
 Check it out for a deeper look at some of these concepts!

-Tips for Linkedin
+Tips for Social Media Marketing on Linkedin

 LinkedIn is coming back as a great way to do business-to-business marketing.
 Although your orthodontics practice is likely not targeting other businesses, LinkedIn can be valuable for vendor relationships as well as for reaching prospective new hires.